amenzhinsky/iothub/README.md

 ## CLI

-There are two command line utilities: `iothub-device` and `iothub-sevice`.
+The project provides two command line utilities: `iothub-device` and `iothub-sevice`.
 First is for using it on IoT devices and the second manages and interacts with them.

 You can perform operations like publishing, subscribing to events and feedback, registering and invoking direct method, etc. straight from the command line.